Mercury (Marvel Comics)

-Mercury (Cessily Kincaid) is a fictional character appearing in American comic books published by Marvel Comics.
-The character has appeared in the X-Men series.
-She is a teenage member of the student body at the Xavier Institute and a recurring member of the X-Men.
+Mercury (Cessily Kincaid) is a character appearing in American comic books published by Marvel Comics.
+Created by Nunzio DeFilippis, Christina Weir, and Keron Grant, the character first appeared in New Mutants vol. 2 #2 (August 2003).
+Mercury is a teenage member of the student body at the Xavier Institute and a recurring member of the X-Men.

 Publication history

-Mercury first appeared in New Mutants, vol. 2 #2 in Aug.
-2003.
+Mercury debuted in New Mutants vol. 2 #2 (August 2003), and was created by Nunzio DeFilippis, Christina Weir, and Keron Grant.

 Fictional character biography

 Introduction

 Cessily Kincaid, an Irish American, was raised in Portland, Oregon by her parents Mark and Jill, who, according to DeFilippis, used to dote over her.
-When Cessily's powers manifested, her parents were disgusted and made her stay indoors so as to hide her mutation.
-In response, she was sent to the Xavier Institute where she befriended Julian Keller and was placed as Laurie Collins' roommate for a while.
+When Cessily's powers manifested, her parents were disgusted and made her stay indoors to hide her mutation.
+In response, she was sent to the Xavier Institute, where she befriended Julian Keller and became the roommate of Laurie Collins / Wallflower.
 After the school was rebuilt, she was selected by Emma Frost to be on her Hellions squad.

-She's extremely close to Santo Varroco and Julian Keller whom she spends most of her time with and looks upon like big brothers.
+Mercury is extremely close to Santo Vaccarro and Julian Keller, whom she spends most of her time with and looks upon like big brothers.
 During that time, she developed a crush on her teammate Wither, but her feelings were not reciprocated.

 Hellions Miniseries

 The Hellions squad won the squad challenge, and during their summer vacation, they travelled with Julian to his home.
 There they encountered the Kingmaker, from whom they each received a trial wish.
-Cessily's wish was to have her parents accept and love her, a wish the Kingmaker granted by manipulating her parents with telepaths.
+Cessily's wish was to have her parents accept and love her, a wish the Kingmaker granted by manipulating her parents with telepathy.
 When the Hellions eventually refused a permanent deal with the Kingmaker, Cessily's parents reverted to normal and Cessily returned to the institute, defeated.